 - Uncertainty over who will provide childcare when they’re gone

 - Fear of losing their jobs or income

-By far, the last one is the greatest barrier to receiving drug addiction treatment, not only in Kentucky, but the country as a whole.
-There is this fear that if you enroll for rehab, you might end up getting fired because of taking an extended absence from work as you seek treatment.
+By far, the last one is the greatest barrier to receiving drug addiction treatment, not only in Kentucky but in the country as a whole.
+There is this fear that if you enroll in rehab, you might end up getting fired because of taking an extended absence from work as you seek treatment.

 Thankfully, the FMLA addresses this very issue.